kofoide/TableauWorkbookDownload/README.md

 I want to be able to do a global find in all my Tableau Workbooks for specific database objects that are used.
 If I have them all downloaded from my Tableau server on my harddrive as .twb files, then I can do this fairly easily.

-The DownloadWorkbooks code will download all the workbooks as .twb.
+- The DownloadWorkbooks.py code will download all the workbooks as .twb
-The DownloadFullWorkbooks will download all the workbooks as .twbx
+- The DownloadFullWorkbooks.py code will download all the workbooks as .twbx

 You will need to create your own config.ini: